 Any time I think about a conversation with an ex, I find myself rethinking and rehearsing the conversation because I wished I could have said “this” instead of “that!”

 This disturbs my energy and next I find myself taking on the emotions of an old conversation that is no longer happening.

-Solution: Replace thoughts with an opposite action.
+Solution: Replace thoughts with opposite actions.
 Find a beneficial distraction and allow this to become a replacement.

 List our intimidations to keep us honest and aware of what stands in our way.

 We can list our goals and our plans and the strategies we’ll use to achieve them – and, if necessary, we can change this at any time.
-We can advance or improve or if we need to go back to the basics, we can do this at any time.
+We can advance or improve.
+If we need to go back to the basics, we can do this at any time.

 This is the path to our best possible potential.

 I invite us to take a pause today.
 Think about this.